 Safeguarding around the holidays: signs to spot and issues to be aware of

-Consider the safeguarding risks that can occur over the summer holidays and learn the signs to look out for as pupils and staff return to school.
+Consider the safeguarding risks that can occur over the winter holidays, and learn the signs to look out for as pupils and staff return to school.

 School types: AllSchool phases: AllRef: 46985